Part I - Family Origins and Childhood

 This attitude of tolerance can be attributed to the progressive, humanist ideals that Toshizo absorbed through his lifelong studies of Taoism; his personal philosophy filled him with a sense of duty to fairly represent every citizen of his town, regardless of their ethnicity.
 Coincidentally and interestingly, Toshizo even resembled an Ainu man with his full beard!

-Akira was enrolled in the Tsunehiro elementary school on Otofuke.
-During this time, he began to show great curiosity for several subjects, including science and nature.
-The naturally curious youngster loved being outside among the numerous trees, rivers and lakes of Hokkaido and he took to collecting various reptiles and insects; he referred to these pets as his "best friends!"
+With his Ainu "bretheren," Akira was enrolled in the Tsunehiro elementary school in Otofuke.
+Probably due to the ever-present influence of the earth-conscious Ainu, Ifukube began to develope great curiosity for several subjects, including science and nature.
+The youngster loved being outside among the numerous trees, rivers and lakes of Hokkaido and he took to collecting various reptiles and insects; he referred to these pets as his "best friends!"

 subject that was quick to captivate young Akira's mind was music.